openhab/openhab-addons/bundles/org.openhab.binding.bmwconnecteddrive/README.md

 #### Charge Profile

+Charging options with date and time for preferred time windows and charging modes.

+* Channel Group ID is **charge**
-Valid for electric and hybrid vehicles
+* Available for electric and hybrid vehicles
-These are read-only values.
-Channel Group ID is **charge**.
+* Read-only values

 | Channel Label                      | Channel ID          | Type   |
 |------------------------------------|---------------------|--------|